Statues and statuettes

 The arrangement of statues in living spaces: an art of harmony

-Properly arranging a Tibetan statue in your living space is essential to promote the spiritual energy it transmits.
-Buddha statues are often placed in quiet corners, high up, to embody the protective presence of the Buddha in the home.
-The ideal is to place these statues in a living room or a room dedicated to meditation, avoiding orienting them directly towards the entrance, a symbol of protection and inner peace.
+Properly arranging a Tibetan statue in your living space is essential to fostering the spiritual energy it transmits.
+Buddha statues are often placed in quiet, elevated corners to embody the Buddha's protective presence in the home.
+Ideally, these statues should be placed in a living room or a room dedicated to meditation, avoiding facing directly toward the entrance, a symbol of protection and inner calm.

-Deities such as Tara or the Buddhas of reassurance and peace find a special place in a home altar or a corner dedicated to meditation, where their beneficial energy can diffuse into the room.
+Deities such as Tara or the Buddhas of reassurance and peace find pride of place in a home altar or a corner dedicated to meditation, where their beneficial energy can diffuse throughout the room.
 Elephants, on the other hand, are often placed near the entrance to attract good luck and welcome visitors with harmonious and positive energy.

 Tips for maintaining and respecting sacred statues